Key Points

 “Inspection is too late.
 The quality, good or bad, is already in the product.” — WED

 Inspections are costly (inspection systems, rework, or scrap costs) and often ineffective.
-You cannot inspect quality into a process.
+You cannot inspect quality in a process.

 The alternative to inspection is process monitoring and improvement.
 Instead of inspecting the process outcome, you should focus on monitoring the critical process measures that lead to a quality outcome.